 Cognitive-behavioral therapy (CBT) is a talk therapy based on the notion that thought patterns lead to problems with feelings and behaviors, and we can manage these problems by changing the way we think and behave.
 With all fears, regardless of the disorder, learning is critical for recovery and CBT can help people accept that they will get anxious and if they face it enough, it will get better, says Dr. Cassiday.
 Research shows that CBT is effective in helping people with anxiety, and with CBT, there are two sets of strategies, explains Dr. Sherrill.
 The cognitive side helps people recognize anxiety generating thought patterns.
 (For example, when you are socially anxious, you think everyone is looking at you.)
 “A therapist will help the individual recognize the thoughts and then debunk that thinking,” he says.
 The behavioral strategy identifies the threatening situation and then the therapist develops a plan that guides the patient through exposure to that situation.
 “It helps you face the fear of facing your fears.” says Dr. Sherrill.
-Here are the signs you should think about seeing a therapist.
+(Here are the signs you should think about seeing a therapist.)

 Don’t let it change your life

 When someone has frequent anxiety attacks, they may stop doing normal activities because they are trying to assuage their anxiety, explains Dr. Cassiday.
 “They may stop going to the doctor because they are worried they will find out they cancer, or they won’t go to Orlando because they heard an alligator attacked someone there last year.”
 People who experience panic attacks may start avoiding certain situations because they fear it will bring on a panic attack.
 When the anxiety starts to get too intense, or goes on for too long, then it is important to get an evaluation, explains Dr. Sherrill.
 Finding the right therapist takes research and knowing to ask the right questions.
 “It’s difficult to identify a therapist,” says Dr. Sherrill.
 The American Psychological Association offers tips, while the ADAA allows users to search for therapists by zip code and specialty.
 Before booking an appointment, Sherrill suggests asking them about their approach—what type of strategies or exercises they use.
 “Find out if you will have to do homework between sessions and ask them about their theoretical orientation to therapy—if you are seeking therapy for your child, ask them if they will involve the parent.”
 Here’s what you should never say to someone with anxiety.